John Koutroumbis

 John "Johnny" Koutroumbis (born 6 March 1998) is an Australian professional soccer player who plays as a right back for club Motherwell.

 Club career

 Newcastle Jets

 After initially signing with Newcastle Jets as an injury replacement for Daniel Alessi, on 2 February 2017, Newcastle Jets signed Koutroumbis on a two-year deal.
 He mutually terminated his contract with the club in July 2021.

 Western Sydney Wanderers

 In July 2021, Koutroumbis joined Western Sydney Wanderers on a two-year deal.
 After making 17 league appearances, his contract was mutually terminated in July 2022.

 Perth Glory

 On 29 July 2022, Koutroumbis signed for Perth Glory on a two-year deal.
 He made 40 appearances for the club, before departing at the end of the 2023–24 season, upon the end of his contract, in order to pursue an overseas opportunity.

 Motherwell

 On 15 June 2024, it was announced that Koutroumbis would join Scottish Premiership club Motherwell on a free transfer on 1 July, signing a two-year contract.

+On 3 April 2026, Motherwell announced that they had extended their contract with Koutroumbis until the summer of 2028.